makrai/notes/butt06-case.md

       whether or not somebody is engaging in an activity, or whether they are simply continuing a given state
-    * States and activities differ from achievements and accomplishments, accomplishments/achievements have/ne result states (a change of state is achieved or accomplished)
+    * States and activities differ from achievements and accomplishments, accomplishments/achievements have/no result states (a change of state is achieved or accomplished)
     * difference between achievements and accomplishments is one of duration: accomplishments are non-punctual
-* As in Jackendoff’s (1990) approach, there is p204
-  no direct representation of thematic roles in RRG
+* As in Jackendoff’s (1990) approach: no direct representation of them roles
   * mapping or linking of semantic arguments to syntactic representations is mediated by the macroroles, as shown in (2)
 * Actor-Undergoer Hierarchy.
-The semantic macroroles generalize
+The semantic macroroles generalize p204
   * arguments of _do_ are preferably interpreted as Actor,
   * arguments of state predicates and second arguments of general predicates are preferably interpreted as Undergoer